8 Reasons: Hiring a Sales & Marketing Consultant or CGO in 2020/2021

 B2B Marketing and Sales have functioned in the same way since the 1950s.
 Marketing creates content to achieve exposure.
 Sales make cold telephone calls and cold visits to obtain appointments with a decision maker.

 With all the technology available to businesses today, this approach has never changed and never will because the educators and businesses all follow the same model.
+Content is king, but what content, what technology and what marketing structure should be employed.

 If you want to understand the reasons why CMO's keep losing their jobs every 18 months, then keep reading, you'll be surprised...